drewelliott/pally-melee-healing/README.md

 Generally, for **trash mobs/adds** that will die fairly quickly, it doesn't make sense to try to go full melee.

 Mobs that die quickly are a great place to refresh `Holy Judgement` by judging any mob you can easily reach.
 As for the seal of choice, it will probably be `Seal of Light` since your ret or prot paladins will likely be judging wisdom.
-> I do not know if `Seal of Light` benefits from your +healing or not, but at the least it will be credited to you as the healer
+> I do not know if `Seal of Light` benefits from your +healing or not, but at the least its healing will be credited to you as the healer

 If a mob is close to you and you are able to `Crusader Strike`, do it, but try to do it after putting `Holy Shock` on cd. `Crusader Strike` will reset the cd on `Holy Shock` as well as giving you a stack of `Zeal`.
 > It is easy to fall into the trap of chasing mobs just to `Crusader Strike` them to try to keep `Zeal` stacks up, but it is usually not worth it - use self-control!